goldberl/calico-lemons/src/content/posts/3-undertale-what-makes-us-human.md

 Entry #5 in the True Lab reads, "The will to keep living...
 The resolve to change fate.
 Let's call this power...
 'Determination.'"
 Additionally, in the Genocide Route, after Undyne  gets hit protecting Monster Kid, she says, "Deep, deep in my soul, there's a burning feeling I can't describe.
 A burning feeling that WON'T let me die."

-Overall, the game defines determination' as 'a will to live' and 'the resolve to change fate.'
+Overall, the game defines 'determination' as 'a will to live' and 'the resolve to change fate.'
 Similar to that, 'determination' can be defined as 'the willpower not to give up' or 'the ambition to achieve something.'
 Now we wonder, do you need a strong soul to have determination?
 Or does your soul become strong if you have determination?
 Perhaps it is a mix of both.

 <div style="display: flex; justify-content: center; align-items: center; border: 3px solid #000; width: fit-content; margin: 0 auto;">
     <img class="img-fluid" src="/assets/img/post-img/3-undertale-what-makes-us-human/determination.png" alt="Image">